Zan-Hiro/My_first_RPG/README.md

 # My_first_RPG

-I used to this game only HTML / CSS / JavaScript.
+I created this game only HTML / CSS / JavaScript.

 If you beat down the BOSS, game is complete.